library(tidyr) # Used to reshape a data table

 The Residuals-Fit plot checks that the variance is constant across groups.
 What you want to avoid is a funnel like shape to the data (which may be present in this example).
 The Normal Q-Q plot checks for normality in the residuals–the closer the points fit the diagonal line, the better.

-If normality in the residuals seems to be an issue, then you might want to consider re-expressing your data (note that we already re-expressed the coliform count by logging its values–had he worked with the original data the assumption of normality would have been violated).
+If normality in the residuals seems to be an issue, then you might want to consider re-expressing your data (note that we already re-expressed the coliform count by logging its values–had we worked with the original data the assumption of normality would have probably been violated).

 oneway.test(Value ~ Season, dat.long)